Buying real estate in Uganda?

 Which neighborhoods have the lowest house prices in Uganda as of 2026?

-As of early 2026, the neighborhoods with the lowest house prices in the Kampala metro area include Nansana, Kakiri, Bwaise, Kisenyi, and Kireka, where buyers can find houses at prices well below the city average.
+As of early 2026, the neighborhoods with the lowest house prices in Uganda's Kampala metro area include Nansana, Kakiri, Bwaise, Kisenyi, and Kireka, all of which consistently appear at the bottom of asking-price distributions for the greater Kampala region.

 Which neighborhoods have the highest house prices in Uganda as of 2026?

-As of early 2026, the three neighborhoods with the highest house prices in Uganda are Kololo, Nakasero, and Naguru, all located in central Kampala and favored by diplomats, executives, and wealthy Ugandans.
+As of early 2026, the three neighborhoods with the highest house prices in Uganda are Kololo, Nakasero, and Naguru, all located in Kampala's central division and consistently commanding the top asking prices across every major listing platform and brokerage.

 How much do houses cost near the city center in Uganda as of 2026?